Byrneval History, Family Crest & Coats of Arms

 Byrneval is a name that first reached England following the Norman Conquest of 1066.
 The Byrneval family lived in Berwickshire.
 The name refers to the family's former place of residence, Burneville, in the Eure region of Normandy.
 After arriving in England with the Norman invasion in 1066, the family gave their name to the area over which they held lordship.

 The surname Byrneval was first found in Berwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Byrneval family
+Early History of the Byrneval family

 This web page shows only a small excerpt of our Byrneval research.
 Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Byrneval History in all our PDF Extended History products and printed products wherever possible.